 ß-Cell Death and Mass in Syngeneically Transplanted Islets Exposed to Short- and Long-Term Hyperglycemia.
 Montserrat Biarnés, Marta Montolio, Victor Nacher, Mercè Raurell, Joan Soler, and Eduard Montanya.
 Diabetes 51:66-72, 2002

 Prolonged Exposure to Blood Sugars Over 140 mg/dl (7.8 mmol/L) Kills Human Beta CellsAnother series of experiments on beta cells grown in culture showed that there is a threshold over which the damage to beta cells caused by exposure to elevated blood sugars becomes irreversible.
-It found that amount of damage cells sustained in genes that produced insulin depended on the concentration of glucose they were exposed to.
+It found that amount of damage to genes in cells involved with producing insulin depended on the concentration of glucose the cells were exposed to.
 The effect was continuous, not a threshold effect--meaning that the more glucose the cell was grown in, the more function it lost.

 In a second experiment, the same researchers took cells damaged by exposure to high blood sugars and moved them to media that had a lower concentration of blood sugar.
-They found the cells could survive and recover after being moved to a growth medium containing a much lower concentration of glucose, but only if the switch was made before a certain amount of time had passed.
+They found the cells could survive and recover after being moved to a growth medium containing a much lower concentration of glucose, but only if the switch was made before a certain amount of time had passed (unfortunately, the time was not specified in hours or days.)
 Once the cells had been exposed to glucose for that fatal time period, they could no longer be revived.

 Determinants of glucose toxicity and its reversibility in pancreatic islet Beta-cell line, HIT-T15.Catherine E. Gleason, Michael Gonzalez, Jamie S. Harmon, and R. Paul Robertson.Am J Physiol Endocrinol Metab 279: E997-E1002, 2000.